Yandex Cloud

 Yandex Cloud CLI

-1. In the management console, select the folder to create your DB in.
+1. In the management console, select the folder for your database.

 3. Click Create a database.